eregon/benchmark-interface/README.md

 ### Notes on specific frontends

-#### Benchmarkable
+#### Benchmark-Interface

-As well as normal usage, you can also `require 'benchmarkable'` at the top of your file of benchmarks, and then run the file as a normal Ruby script.
+As well as normal usage, you can also `require 'benchmark-interface'` at the top of your file of benchmarks, and then run the file as a normal Ruby script.
 This will have the same effect as `benchmark file.rb` (and so will run `benchmark-ips` as the backend).

 #### MRI's benchmarks

-For MRI's benchmarks we detect the last statement, which is usually a `while` loop and wrap that in a Benchmarkable block.
+For MRI's benchmarks we detect the last statement, which is usually a `while` loop and wrap that in a Benchmark-Interface block.
 If we see a variable being initialised and then used in the last statement, we copy that into the block.
 This doesn't work in all cases, but it does in most.
 The `--show-rewrite` option shows you what we are doing.
 Please file a bug if we're getting it wrong for any